Thihathu of Ava: Last years

 According to the royal chronicles, Thihathu was completely enamored with Shin Saw Pu, and spent most of his time with her.
 This led to a jealous rage by his previous favorite queen, Shin Bo-Me.
 It was not the first time that Thihathu discarded his older consorts.
 After his accession, he spent so much of his time with Bo-Me, who was also his father Minkhaung's favorite queen, that his chief queen Saw Mon Hla moved out of the palace to retire into religion.

 Unlike Mon Hla, Bo-Me would not go away quietly.
 To place Prince Nyo of Kale Kye-Taung on the throne, she arranged to have the king assassinated.
 In August 1425, Nyo's ally Gov. Le Than Bwa of Onbaung (Hsipaw/Thibaw) with a sizable force ambushed Thihathu at Aung Pinle (modern Amarapura, Mandalay), the location Bo-Me had provided.
 Though undermanned, Thihathu fought back the enemy on his war elephant but was killed after being hit by three arrow shots.
 The king was 31.

 Having suffered a violent death, Thihathu entered the Burmese pantheon of nats as Aung Pinle Hsinbyushin.
 As a nat, He is portrayed sitting cross-legged on a throne on elephantback in full regalia, with one of the elephant attendants crouching in front and another on horseback wielding a sword.

 Chronicles remember him as a handsome, good-natured, and womanizing royal.
 He was succeeded by his eight-year-old son Min Hla.
 However, Min Hla's reign lasted just three months as Bo-Me poisoned him, and put Nyo on the throne.

 Family

 Thihathu had three queens and three children.
 According to the Maha Yazawin, Thihathu's first marriage was to his first cousin Princess Min Hla Htut but the marriage soon ended in divorce.
-But the Yazawin Thit rejects that the marriage ever occurred; Hmannan Yazawin accepts Yazawin Thit's rejection.
+But the Yazawin Thit rejects that the marriage ever occurred, citing a 1415/16 inscription.
+The Hmannan Yazawin chronicle accepts Yazawin Thit's rejection.

+The Mani Yadanabon says Thihathu's first wife (unnamed) died at the age of 25; shortly after her death, King Minkhaung married Thihathu and Saw Min Hla.

 Historiography

-The royal chronicles do not all agree on the king's key life events.
+The following is a list of key life events as reported in the main chronicles.
+All of the chronicles say he died in his 31st year (at age 30) although not all of them are internally consistent with regard to their own birth and death dates and their own age at death as seen below.